Jamie Foxx to Star in Todd McFarlane’s New ‘Spawn’ Movie for Blumhouse

 For Foxx, this will mark his second comic book film, having previously played Electro in “The Amazing Spider-Man 2.”
 He can be seen next in “Robin Hood: Origins” as Little John and has also recently directed and stars in “All-Star Weekend.”
 He was most recently seen in Sony’s “Baby Driver.”

 He is repped by CAA and LBI Entertainment.
-The Hash Tag had originally reported that Foxx had been offered the role and Deadline broke the news that Foxx signed on.
+The Hash Tag Show had originally reported that Foxx had been offered the role and Deadline broke the news that Foxx signed on.